Reitumetse24/Work-readiness-portfolio/README.md

 ### ✨ Reflection

 **Situation:**
-In the Interview Skills training, I participated in multiple mock interview exercises to prepare for real-world job interviews.
+In the Interview Skills training, I participated in multiple mock interview exercises to prepare for real-world job interviews.</br>
 **Task:**
-I needed to demonstrate confidence, communicate my skills clearly, and provide structured answers to typical behavioral questions using the STAR method.
+I needed to demonstrate confidence, communicate my skills clearly, and provide structured answers to typical behavioral questions using the STAR method.</br>
 **Action:**
 I researched the company and role, prepared my responses, and practiced delivering answers using examples from my academic and project experiences.
-I also improved my non-verbal communication through eye contact, posture, and body language.
+I also improved my non-verbal communication through eye contact, posture, and body language.</br>
 **Result:**
 I was able to answer questions more naturally and confidently.
 My facilitator noted significant improvement in my communication and self-presentation skills.
 I now feel more prepared and composed when facing real interview situations.